 Every day, most analysts merge data in Excel and other spreadsheet programs to get better insights.
 Consolidating data in Excel is part of a bigger process called data preparation, but as the number of new data sources increases, merging data in spreadsheets is getting harder to do.

-As it turns out, Excel uses the terms “Merge” and “Consolidate” to refer to two separate functions, so we created a short guide to understanding them both, as well as what to do when consolidating data in Excel is no longer an option
+As it turns out, the terms “Merge” and “Consolidate” in Excel, refer to two separate functions.
+So we created a short guide to understanding them both, as well as what to do when consolidating data in Excel is no longer an option.